BitcoinDistrict/bitcoindistrict.github.old/.github/ISSUE_TEMPLATE/bookclub.md

 Drop some questions below to spark the conversation—think about Bitcoin’s principles, tech, or philosophy.
 Here are starters to replace:

 1. [e.g., How does the author explain Bitcoin’s role as sound money?]
-2. [e.g., What did you think of the take on decentralization or the blockchain?]
+2. [e.g., What did you think of the take on decentralization or self-sovereignty?]
 3. [e.g., Did this book change your view on HODLing or running a node?]

 ### Bitcoiner Topics